The University of Chicago Medical Center

 The Department of Radiology is immediately adjacent to the Emergency Department providing quick access for emergency procedures.
 All past, current and emergent radiographs, including general, CT and MRI images are immediately available in the ED via a digitalized radiology imaging system.

-The three trauma/resuscitation suites are immediately adjacent to the ambulance bay.
+The six trauma/resuscitation suites are immediately adjacent to the ambulance bay.
 The main trauma suite is equipped with a video camera and monitor which is used to record and review resuscitations.
 This experience is invaluable for analyzing and learning from the acute care setting.
-The faculty feel that this facility provides an environment which is conducive to optimal patient care and the education of residents.We are pleased to report that a major renovation and expansion of our adult emergency department was completed in July of 2005.
+The faculty feel that this facility provides an environment which is conducive to optimal patient care and the education of residents.We are pleased to report that our new adult emergency department opened in January of 2018.